Trustees – Amgueddfa Cymru – National Museum Wales

 In your application, you will also be asked to provide details of any activities which have helped you to develop skills that would be useful in a public appointment role, and list the organisations for which you undertook these activities.
 We also need to know about any political activity that you’ve undertaken over the last 5 years.

 It is recommended that you register for an account and access the application form as soon as possible so that you see how the application form is structured, before starting to prepare your evidence.
 You don’t have to complete the application form all in one go.
 You can save your responses, and log in and out as required, until you’re ready to submit – just follow the guidance in the application form.

-If you’d like to apply for this opportunity in Welsh, please use this link to take you to the Welsh version of this advert, from which you can apply in Welsh.
+If you’d like to apply for this opportunity in Welsh, please use the ‘Newid Iaith / Change Language’ link at the top of this page, to take you to the Welsh version of this advert, from which you can apply in Welsh.

 If you need any further assistance in applying for this role, please contact the Welsh Government’s Public Appointments Unit on 03000 616095 or PublicAppointments@gov.wales.

 For further information about Public Appointments in Wales, please visit www.gov.wales/publicappointments

 This post is regulated by The Commissioner for Public Appointments